 Create basic or detailed profile pages for members of staff inside your department.

-- Group admins, Group owners, Group editors, Group Staff profile editors (create, edit, unpublish)
+- Group supervisors, Group owners, Group editors, Group Staff profile editors (create, edit, unpublish)

 Using this Content type will present information about staff in a consistent way for visitors and also give you the flexibility of creating lists of staff using the Staff profile index and Staff profile link Content types.

-Choose the Staff profile Content type then assemble the page by populating the relevant tabs, as explained below.
+Choose the Staff profile Content type then assemble the page by populating the relevant tabs, as explained on this page.

 Before you create a profile for a member of staff, read the guidance for the Staff profile index Content type.
 It may be that for your department you can use the telephone directory to populate your lists of staff and don't need to set up any specific profile pages at all.